superstrong/who-is-out/README.md

 *Now we can create the script.*

-- Create this empty script (File -> New -> Script file): `ooo.gs`.
+- Create this empty script (File -> New -> Script file): `trigger.gs`.
 Copy/paste the contents from that file in this repo to your new script, completely overwriting the default `myFunction` code in your new script.
+Repeat this for the rest of the `.gs` script files.

 #### Run the triggers
 - Run `updateGroups` (Run -> updateGroups).
 This will aggregate all the subgroups contained by the desired (parent) groups, which will then be used to match users with the parent group even if they are indirect members (members of subgroups).
 If you are prompted for permission to execute the script, you should approve.
-- Run `update`.
-This will update all private and shared calendars.
+- Run `updateCalendars`.
+This will update and share all shared calendars.
+It will also create them if they don't yet exist.
 Approve any requested permissions.
-- Run `updateAndNotify`.
-This will update all calendars, send the email digest(s), and trigger the webhook(s) if applicable.
+- Run `notify`.
+This will send the email digest(s) and trigger the webhook(s) if applicable.
 Approve any requested permissions.

 Once you feel like everything is working, you can set it loose.

 ### Set to autopilot
-- Create an hourly trigger for `update`
+- Create an hourly trigger for `updateCalendars`
-- Create a daily trigger for `updateAndNotify`.
+- Create a daily trigger for `notify`.
 This is commonly set to first thing on a weekday, such as between 7-8am.
 Even if you trigger it every day, default values in the `Setup` tab and group-specific overrides in the `Groups` tab will actually control whether the emails and webhooks are sent.
 - Create a daily trigger for `updateGroups`.
-It makes sense to set this for after close of business but before the daily `updateAndNotify` job runs -- such as 3-4am.
+It makes sense to set this for after close of business but before the daily `updateAndNotify` job runs, such as 3-4am.

 ## Contributing